linuxdeepin/deepin-manual/manual/dde-file-manager/en_US/index.md

 1. On Deepin File Manager interface, click ![share](icon/icon_share.svg) on the navigation bar.
 2. All shared folders will show on the interface.
-3. Users can cancel sharing by right click the folder and select **Cancel sharing**.
+3. Users can cancel sharing by right clicking the folder and select **Cancel sharing**.

 ![1|viewshare](jpg/viewshare.jpg)